grinnell-cs/csc151-dh/_eboards/eboard26-2.md

     * Sunday and Monday's mentor sessions will be reviews for the SoLA.
 * If you have not yet done so, please sign up for an individual site on <https://sites.grinnell.edu>.
+* If you want to notify me that you're missing class because you are ill, please use a DM on Teams.
+(I don't tend to read email during the day.)
+* If you must miss class for a rescheduled sporting event, please notify me.

 ### Class mask policy